SAKK-Statistics/summarySCI/README.md

 # summarySCI

-Welcome to the development branch of the package function summaryTable from the package summarySCI.
+Welcome to the Git repository of the package `summarySCI`.

+## Installation
-You can install this development version using
+You can install the package using

 ```